belgianguy/Aura.View/index.md

 Instantiation
 -------------

-The easiest way to instantiate a new `Template` with all the associated helpers is to include the [Aura DI](https://github.com/auraphp/Aura.Di) package source, then call the `instance.php` script.
+The easiest way to instantiate a new `Template` with all the associated helpers is to include the `instance.php` script.

     <?php
-    // business logic
-    require_once '/path/to/Aura.Di/src.php';
     $template = require '/path/to/Aura.View/scripts/instance.php';

 Then use the `Template` object to `fetch()` the output of a template script.

     <?php
-    // business logic
     echo $template->fetch('/path/to/tpl.php');

-Alternatively, we can add the `Aura.Di/src` and `Aura.View/src` directories to an autoloader, and instantiate manually:
+Alternatively, we can add the `Aura.View` package to an autoloader, and instantiate manually:

     <?php
     use Aura\View\Template;
-    use Aura\View\Finder;
+    use Aura\View\TemplateFinder;
     use Aura\View\HelperLocator;
-    $template = new Template(new Finder, new HelperLocator);
+    $template = new Template(new TemplateFinder, new HelperLocator);

 (Note that if we instantiate manually, we will need to configure the `HelperLocator` manually to add helper services.
 See the "Helpers" section near the end of this page for more information.)